 The Women United (formerly Women’s Leadership Council) combines the financial power and the collective talents of philanthropic women to address an unmet need in the community.

-There is a particular need for the WLC to reach out to other women, who often bear a disproportionate share of the problems in our community.
+There is a particular need for Women United to reach out to other women, who often bear a disproportionate share of the problems in our community.

 - More than half of the 120,000 individuals living in poverty in central Ohio are women.